 So we’ve compiled a checklist of important items to address long before heading to the airport.

 - Check the entry requirements and restrictions for all destinations on your itinerary, even if you’re merely transiting through them.
-Consult our lists of the Countries That Have Reopened to U.S. Travelers With No 14-Day Quarantine and Every State’s Coronavirus and Travel Information.
+Consult our lists of the Countries That Are Open to U.S. Travelers and How to Get In and Every State’s Coronavirus and Travel Information.

 - Consider self-isolating for 14 days before you travel.
 It’s another way to minimize the chance of unknowingly spreading the virus.
 Of course, you might live in a place that requires quarantining for 14 days after your return—as these states do—to avoid potentially bringing the virus back to your home community.

 - Make sure your passport is valid for at least three or six months past your travel date (depending on the country’s rules).
 If you need to renew it, do it now; there are delays.

 - If you are making a large non-refundable advance payment for your trip, research travel insurance—including medical evacuation coverage and Cancel For Any Reason options—before or at the time you book.
 That’s because you need to purchase your policy very soon after making your first trip payment: Insurance that includes the Cancel For Any Reason option and coverage for preexisting medical conditions requires purchase within 21 days of your first trip payment (or deposit).
 Most travel insurance policies were written before the pandemic and thus are not an ideal fit for pandemic travel, so your research may be time-consuming.
 Which is just one reason why it pays to…